Master Alessandro Dari

 forge of innovations and cradle of revolutionary visions,

-the elitist works of the Master in goldsmiths come to life,
+the Master's elite works in the goldsmith's arts come to life,

 Alessandro Dari is a Florentine Master of Arts, Goldsmith and Sculptor, but not only.
 Founder of the artistic movement called Perceptive Dynamism